 Houghton Fair is now a more modern fairground attraction, which takes place on the first Friday of each October.
 Gilpin was a scholarly man, and was keen to see that the humble and poor received a good education.
 He even sent some of his brightest young parishioners to university at his own expense.

 With the financial help of a Londoner named John Heath (who owned land at Kepier near Durham), Gilpin founded the Kepier Grammar School at Houghton-le-Spring in 1557 and this considerably helped to improve the educational standards of the district.
-Among the famous students to attend Kepier school in later centuries was Robert Surtees (1779-1834) the Durham historian.
+Among the famous students to attend Kepier school in later centuries was Robert Surtees of Mainsforth (1779-1834) the Durham historian.

-Bernard Gilpin’s good works extended beyond his parish and he is perhaps best known for his journeys into the rough border country of Rothbury in Northumberland where he evangelized among the Northumbrian people in the same way as St Aidan had done many centuries before.
+Bernard Gilpin’s good works extended beyond his parish and he is perhaps best known for his journeys into the rough border country of Rothbury in Northumberland, where he evangelized among the Northumbrian people in the same way as St Aidan had done many centuries before.

 Spreading the word of God was not an easy task for Gilpin in the North East of England, during a period of time when the local people were often ignorant and violent in nature.
 Indeed a sixteenth century Bishop of Carlisle observed of Durham and Northumberland; `